top of page

 Beyond plastic: UK public perceptions of anthropogenic litter in freshwater environments

 Mismanaged plastic waste is a ubiquitous pollutant that has attracted growing public attention and action in recent years.
 However, non-plastic anthropgenic pollutants are just as common in the environment and the eco-toxicological impacts of these materials are much less understood.
-This project examines public understanding of the diversity of anthropogenic litter in freshwater environments.
+This interdisciplinary project examines UK public perceptions of anthropogenic litter in freshwater environments.
 It also aims to identify opportunities for leveraging concern about plastic to galvanise broader action on anthropogenic pollution.
-The project is a brain-child of Dr Tom Stanton.

 bottom of page